pypeaday/eol-dr/checklist.md

   - Auto payments are through CEFCU
 - Crypto
   - Just call it a loss...
-  - Sell everything in crypto.com and Voyager app then transfer USD to the linked bank account - probably CEFU
 - Privacy cards
   - Most of our bills and such are handled with privacy.com cards.
   - Login to <https://www.privacy.com> (see Bitwarden) and you'll see a dashboard with all the cards.
 Remember that they are single-merchant only... so the Twitch card is literally only for Twitch and in fact any card will be declined if it's ran with a merchant that it wasnt' setup to be for
 - Venmo
   - On my phone - you can transfer all the money to an account and close my venmo
 - PayPal
+  - Login in Bitwarden
+- Fox Communities Credit Union
   - Login in Bitwarden

 ### Life Insurance